 If you must break your lease, the key is to avoid -- or at least limit -- a penalty from your landlord.
-The chances that you'll have to pay a penalty depend on the situation.
+The chances that you'll have to pay a penalty depending on the situation.
 Here's what you should keep in mind:

 Lowest Chances of a Penalty

 Under certain circumstances, you may confidently break your lease knowing you won't have to pay a penalty.
 If you find yourself in one of the following situations, make sure you give notice to your landlord to avoid any problems:

 - Your apartment is seriously damaged.
 If your apartment becomes damaged to the point where it's uninhabitable, you may break your lease without a penalty.
 However, the damage must have been caused through no fault of your own, such as by a natural disaster or a crime.

 - You're called to active military duty.
 If you're in the military and you signed your lease before you were called to active duty, the federal Soldiers' and Sailors' Civil Relief Act lets you break your lease without a penalty.
 Several states have their own laws that also let you break your lease if you need to relocate because of a military order.